We work with more than 300 partners to bring you better travel deals

-|Popular in||December||High demand for flights, 10% potential price rise|
+|Popular in||December||High demand for flights, 7% potential price rise|

-|Cheapest in||January||Best time to find cheap flights, 4% potential price drop|
+|Cheapest in||January||Best time to find cheap flights, 3% potential price drop|

-|Cheapest price||C$ 1071||From Toronto to Almaty|
+|Round-trip from||C$ 1,406||From Toronto to Almaty|

 Many visitors find that the weather in Kazakhstan is at its best during the spring months, so May and June may be the optimum times to fly if enjoying the sunshine is particularly important to you.
 Travel during these peak times is likely to be more expensive than during off-peak seasons (such as the winter).
 Visit the city during one of the many festivals that occur each year, such as the annual international Eurasian film festival, to experience some colourful culture and an exciting buzz.

 When is the best time to book a flight to Kazakhstan?

 The best time to book flights to Kazakhstan is 50 days before your desired departure date.
 The cost of your flight will likely increase significantly if you book two weeks in advance of your flight.

 Which day is cheapest to fly to Kazakhstan?